eclypse-org/eclypse/docs/source/overview/advanced/emulation/messaging.rst

 Messaging
 =========

-When running in :doc:`emulation mode <emulation>`, ECLYPSE allows services to communicate directly with one another using structured :class:`~eclypse_core.remote.communication.interface.EclypseCommunicationInterface`.
+When running in :doc:`emulation mode <emulation>`, ECLYPSE allows services to communicate directly with one another using structured :class:`~eclypse.remote.communication.interface.EclypseCommunicationInterface`.

 Two communication models are currently supported:

-- an **MPI-like interface** (:class:`~eclypse_core.remote.communication.mpi.interface.EclypseMPI`), designed for low-latency message passing
+- an **MPI-like interface** (:class:`~eclypse.remote.communication.mpi.interface.EclypseMPI`), designed for low-latency message passing
-- a **REST-style interface** (:class:`~eclypse_core.remote.communication.rest.interface.EclypseREST`), designed for loosely coupled HTTP interactions
+- a **REST-style interface** (:class:`~eclypse.remote.communication.rest.interface.EclypseREST`), designed for loosely coupled HTTP interactions

 These APIs can be used from within emulated services to exchange information, coordinate behaviour, or simulate service-level protocols.